Guinn v. United States

 Guinn v.
 United States, 238 U.S. 347 (1915), was a United States Supreme Court decision that found certain grandfather clause exemptions to literacy tests for voting rights to be unconstitutional.
 Though these grandfather clauses were superficially race-neutral, they were designed to protect the voting rights of illiterate white voters while disenfranchising black voters.

 The 1870 ratification of the Fifteenth Amendment to the United States Constitution barred each state from denying the right to vote on the basis of "race, color, or previous condition of servitude".
-In response, several Southern states, including Oklahoma, established constitutional provisions designed to effectively disenfranchise African-American voters without explicitly violating the Fifteenth Amendment.
+In response, several Southern states, including Oklahoma, established constitutional provisions designed to effectively disenfranchise African Americans voters without explicitly violating the Fifteenth Amendment.
 In his majority opinion, Chief Justice Edward Douglass White held that Oklahoma's grandfather clause was "repugnant to the Fifteenth Amendment and therefore null and void".
-The decision had little immediate impact, as Southern legislatures found other methods to disenfranchise blacks.
+The decision had little immediate impact, as Southern legislatures found other methods to disenfranchise black voters.

 Background

 When Oklahoma was admitted to the Union in 1907, it had adopted a constitution which allowed men of all races to vote, in compliance with the Fifteenth Amendment to the United States Constitution.
-However, legislators soon passed an amendment to the Constitution that required voters to satisfy a literacy test.
-A potential voter could be exempted from the literacy requirement if he could prove either that his grandfathers had been voters or had been citizens of some foreign nation, or had served as soldiers before 1866.
+However, state legislators soon passed an amendment to the Oklahoma constitution that required voters to satisfy a literacy test.
+A potential voter could be exempted from the literacy requirement if he could prove either that his grandfathers had been voters or had been citizens of some foreign nation or had served as soldiers before 1866.
 As a result, illiterate whites were able to vote — but not illiterate blacks, whose grandfathers had almost all been slaves and therefore barred from voting or serving as soldiers before 1866.
-Most states that had permitted free people of color to vote in early decades of the 19th century had rescinded that right before 1840.
-Thus, even blacks who might have descended from families free before the Civil War could not get an exemption from literacy tests.
-In practice these were highly subjective, administered by white registrars who discriminated against black voters.
+In practice these literacy tests were highly subjective, administered by white registrars who discriminated against black voters.
 Oklahoma's amendment followed those of numerous Southern states that had similar grandfather clauses in their constitutions.